 Inside there is a giant Buddha that will impress you when you see it live.
 In the photos its size is not appreciated.

 After visiting the temple we went to greet the deer that inhabit the park of Nara.
 On the other hand, something that you can not miss from Nara are its mochis.
 We found a store that made them at the moment in front of you.
 It was on the main street that runs from Nara Park to JR station.
 The best mochi we ate on the whole trip through Japan.

-In these 3 days, as you can see, we visited the essentials of Kyoto and added the visit to Nara.
+In these 3 days, as you can see, we visited the best tourist spots of Kyoto and also included the visit to Nara.

 Hotels in Kyoto